Having cancer can affect insurance policies.

 Start looking as soon as you know you're going to need it as it can take a while to organise.

-Find out more about travelling when you have cancer
+Find out more about travel insurance and cancer

 Motoring insurance